Beginner Ladies Clinic

 We recommend the first lesson be at least one hour to allow for more initial interview.
 After the lesson we can recommend proper practice and follow-up sessions.
 Only a short period of time should pass between lessons.
 This will help you retain the information and reach your golfing goals.

 Lessons should be booked in advance, especially if you request a particular instructor.
 Also, please keep in mind that our schedules do book rather quickly in-season so calling a few days in advance will ensure your time.
 We understand schedules change, but if you cannot keep the appointment, please call and cancel as soon as possible.

 All of your golf clubs.
 If you do not have clubs, we're happy to provide them.
 We strongly recommend a complimentary fitting for clubs before you buy a set.
 Your teacher will help in your selection and we price directly off big box retailers websites.
 Properly fit clubs can make a dramatic difference in your game.
 Wear golf or athletic shoes and if you use a glove, we recommend you use one in your lesson.

-Expectations are always high after a lesson.
-There is excitement and an urgency to go out and try the new swing.
-We highly recommend that you keep expectations realistic.
-Extra high expectations tend to add unnecessary pressure.
+After a golf lesson there is excitement and an urgency to go out and try the new swing on the course.
+We recommend that you grow the sample size before increasing expectations that tend to add unnecessary pressure.
 Realize that:

 - It takes time for the memory patterns to change.